2016 Mitre 10 Cup: Pre-season challenges

 After winning the Ranfurly Shield off Hawke's Bay in their final game of 2015, Waikato confirmed their pre-season defences against Thames Valley, King Country and Wanganui.
 The Thames Valley and King Country unions would take on Waikato for the fifth time, while Wanganui gained a mandatory shield challenge as the current holders of the Meads Cup.
 The first challenge for 2016 was against Thames Valley at the Paeroa Domain.
 King Country's challenge was played at Bedford Park in Matamata with Wanganui being the last pre-season challenge.

 Waikato had little trouble getting a victory in their first shield defense of the season, winning 83–13 in Paeroa.
 They ran in thirteen tries in front of a 2,500 capacity crowd.
 Winger Iliesa Ratuva scored a hat-trick on debut for his province, while number 8 Whetu Douglas and prop Atunaisa Moli both got a brace.
 Thames Valley managed two second-half tries, the first after Waikato had reached fifty points to veteran Brett Ranga.
 Their second came when centre Jone Koroinsagana scored an intercept.
 The match also featured a return for former Ireland half-back Isaac Boss, who first played for the province in 1999 before heading to Ulster in 2005.

 In their second defense, Waikato got past King Country 55–0 in Matamata.
 First scoring was lock Brian Alainu'uese, getting over after a series of pick and goes.
 Jordan Trainor then soon after added a penalty.
 Flanker Murray Iti scored his side's fifth, but there was no further scoring action until the 74th minute, when Sevu Reece, on as a substitute, crossed over in the far left corner.
-Matthew Lansdown, another substitute, then added Waikato's seventh with two minutes to play, and he was followed in the final minute by Tevita Taufu’i, who got their eighth.
+Matthew Lansdown, another substitute, then added Waikato's seventh with two minutes to play, and he was followed in the final minute by Tevita Taufuʻi, who got their eighth.